1 - Overview

 Table.
 GPU Node detailed information tab items

-GPU Node List page’s Tag Tab you can view the tag information of the selected resource, and add, modify, or delete it.
+On the GPU Node List page’s Tag Tab, you can view the selected resource’s tag information, and add, modify, or delete it.

 CategoryDetailed description